Why Men Don't Always Talk About Their Feelings

 Sometimes a conversation about anger is really a conversation about hurt.

-What emotional content might be hidden within practical language?
+What emotional content might be hidden within this client's practical language?

-How might culture, upbringing, and expectation influence how somebody communicates distress?
+How might culture, upbringing or expectation influence the way they describe distress?

 What happens when we stop waiting for emotional language and start listening for emotional meaning?